Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Kafka settings

-By default, a Kafka cluster is automatically installed on your K8s cluster with the Streams Helm chart.
-But using an external one is recommended for production.
+By default, an embedded Kafka cluster is installed on your K8s cluster next to Streams.
+For production, we recommend that you use an externalized one instead.

 To disable the Kafka installation, you can specify `--set kafka.enabled=false` in the Helm Chart installation command.